flightjs/generator-flight/README.md

 Scaffolds a Flight application file structure, installs all the library code you need, and correctly configures your test setup.
-The app generator will prompt you to optionally install Twitter Bootstrap or Normalize.css.
+The app generator will prompt you to optionally install Bootstrap or Normalize.css.

 Example: